MicrosoftDocs/nav-content/dynamics-nav-app/across-how-create-sandbox-environment.md

 ---
-title: Create a Sandbox Environment| Microsoft Docs
+title: Create a Sandbox Environment
 description: Create an environment for exploring, learning, demoing, developing, and testing.
 author: SusanneWindfeldPedersen